ccao-data/model-res-avm/README.md

     entire model.
 The primary output of this stage is a data frame of the contributions of each feature for each property.

+5.  **Report**: Render a Quarto document containing a model performance report to `reports/performance.html`.

-5.  **Finalize**: Add metadata and then upload all output objects to AWS (S3).
+6.  **Finalize**: Add metadata and then upload all output objects to AWS (S3).
 All model outputs for every model run are stored in perpetuity in S3.
 Each run’s performance can be visualized using the CCAO’s internal Tableau dashboards.

-6.  **Export**: Export assessed values to Desk Review spreadsheets for Valuations, as well as a delimited text format for upload to the system of record (iasWorld).
+7.  **Export**: Export assessed values to Desk Review spreadsheets for Valuations, as well as a delimited text format for upload to the system of record (iasWorld).
 NOTE: This stage is only run when a final model is selected.
 It is not run automatically or as part of